Titanic II

 The total runtime of Titanic II is 90 minutes (1h 30m).
 Ensuring you have enough time for the full cinematic experience.

-Analyzing the audience sentiment, IMDb rating of 4.9/10, and global collection metrics, Titanic II stands as a challenging project for the creators.
-It remains an essential piece of the 2010 cinematic year.
+Analyzing the overall audience sentiment, verified rating of 4.9/10, and global performance metrics, Titanic II is classified as a AVERAGE.
+It remains an essential part of the 2010 cinematic calendar.

 Frequently Asked Questions